kossiitkgp/docs/events/KWoC/mentor-manual.md

 allows a team to interact and work collaboratively.
 Make sure to add the link to this communication channel in the registration form!

+> [!WARNING]
+> WhatsApp-like platforms that are closed or require personal information like your phone number are frowned upon.

 **Make the project descriptive and beginner friendly**

-- Every kick-ass project needs to have a kick-ass README file.
+- Every kick-ass project needs to have a kick-ass README file[^1].
 Go ahead and add a beautiful and detailed README to your project so that beginners can find it easy to get started with your project.
+A good README contains
+    - a clear project description describing its working/architecture
+    - instructions to install/build/access/run the project for usage
+    - development instructions and setting up a development environment
+    - contribution guidelines
 - You may add an action plan and a good proposal about what you aim to finish up by the end of KWoC.
 This will help applicants see a larger picture of what they can try developing instead of just fixing a couple of issues.
 You can add